Meatloaf à la Mom

 Beef Stock Concentrate

-Melt ½ TBSP butter in a medium pan over medium heat.
-Add minced shallot and remaining thyme.
-Cook, tossing, until softened, 3-4 minutes.
-Sprinkle flour into pan, stirring vigorously to combine.
-Whisk in stock concentrate and ½ cup water.
-Bring to a simmer and let bubble until thick and saucy, 3-4 minutes.
-Season with salt and pepper.
+• Meanwhile, melt ½ TBSP butter (1 TBSP for 4 servings) in a medium pan over medium heat.
+Add minced shallot; cook, stirring, until softened, 3-4 minutes. • Sprinkle with flour; stir vigorously to combine.
+Whisk in stock concentrate and ½ cup water (1 cup for 4).
+Bring to a simmer and cook until thickened and saucy, 3-4 minutes. • Stir in remaining parsley; season with salt and pepper.

-Slice meatloaves crosswise and divide between plates.
-Add veggies to the side.
+• Slice meatloaves crosswise. • Divide meatloaves, potatoes, and broccoli between plates.
 Spoon gravy over meatloaves and serve.